Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - If you don't know if the copy is a USA or Europe version right click it or on mobile long press it.
 Then look at the bottom left.

 - Finally enable texture replacement by heading to `settings>tools>developer tools>replace textures`.

+# Installation Automatic (Europe Version Only)
+-Open the zip file within PPSSPP as if it is a game

+-It will automatically place all the files in the correct location for you.

+-Enable texture replacement by heading to `settings>tools>developer tools>replace textures`.

 Screenshots
 ======